matijakolaric-com/django-music-publisher/README.rst

 and users.

-Common Works Registration (CWR), or even the baby version of it, Electronic Batch Registration (EBR), is usually the most time-consulimg part of any software project for music publishers.
+Common Works Registration (CWR), or even the baby version of it, Electronic Batch Registration (EBR), is usually the most time-consumig part of any software project for music publishers.
 You may be interested in using external REST API service for data validation, as well as generation and parsing of CWR files.